kabirmoghe/tennis-predictions-ml/README.md

-# 🎾 Predicting Tennis Match Outcomes with Machine Learning
+# 🎾 Predicting Tennis Match Outcomes with ML

 **Exploring the "Moneyball" of Tennis — can performance statistics alone explain why the top players win?**